-The Meditation Gardens are composed of several areas on the southwest portion of our campus.
+Our Meditation Gardens are composed of five different areas (Prayer Labyrinth, Way of the Cross, Garden Chapel, Memorial Garden, and Baby Memorial) on the southwest portion of our campus.
 Each is designed to foster a sense of reflection and contemplation, prayer and peace.

 St. Mark’s Way of the Cross is modeled after the traditional Christian Stations of the Cross, in that it has fourteen stopping places and offers a structure for meditative worship.
 The original Stations mark the places where Jesus stopped while carrying his cross to crucifixion.
 Pilgrims are asked to focus on the ways to be Christ-like in their lives.

 Our Way of the Cross allows walkers to meditate on a spiritually-charged word while resting on a bench at each site.
 A beautiful iron cross symbolically illustrates the word that is etched into a stone marking the site.
 A brochure is available at the start of the Way to help guide your meditation.
 Our path provides a multi-sensory view of the natural world of the desert.
 As you wander the path, you are called to wonder about God’s presence beside you.

 Outdoor Garden Chapel

 The Outdoor Garden Chapel is designed to provide a worshipful space for small gatherings.
 It may be used for memorial services, weddings, or special family gatherings.
 Arrangements for its use can be coordinated through the church office.
 Memorials may be made by placing a bronze plaque in memory of someone on the benches in the outdoor chapel.
 Plaques may be purchased by contacting the church office.